 Students develop active listening skills and use gestures, words and modelled expressions, imitating [Language] language sounds, pronunciation and intonation.
 They use their literacy capabilities in English, to locate information, respond to, and create informative and imaginative texts.
-They access authentic and purpose-developed [Language] texts such as on Country/Place experiences, advertisements, animated and digital games, artworks, performances, picture and story books, recipes and timetables, if appropriate.
+They access authentic and purpose-developed [Language] texts such as on Country/Place experiences, advertisements, animated and digital games, artworks, performances, picture books, recipes, stories and timetables, if appropriate.
 They recognise that language and culture reflect practices and behaviours.